 Emeralds have a vibrant green color that creates beautiful statement jewelry.
 The gorgeous green hue has beautified many pieces of value throughout the history.
 Its name comes from the ancient Greek word for green, “smaragdus.”

-The first known emerald mines were in Egypt, dating from at least 330 BC into the 1700s.
+The first known emerald mines were in Egypt, dating from at least 330 BCE into the 1700s.
 Did you know that the emerald was one of Cleopatra's favorite gems?
 She had a passion for the vibrant green gem.
 The Egyptians used emeralds as fashionable adornments as well as part of their elaborate burials.
-They would often bury these gemstones with monarchs as a symbol of security and protection
+They would often bury these gemstones with monarchs as a symbol of security and protection.

 Through the ages, many have believed that the emerald can reveal true love and bring partners closer together.
 While the ruby is known to be the stone of passionate love, the emerald is known to be the stone of faithful, deep and mature love.
 For these reasons, the emerald is a great gemstone to present to a loved one for an or anniversary, or as a promise ring.
 TIVOL offers several wonderful emerald rings.